-Table 16: MR-O-QPSK Parameters for 802.15.4g Systems in the 920 - 928 MHz Band

 4.8.1.2 BER / FER for PHY Modes of Coexisting 802 Standards

 In this sub-clause, the BER / FER performances corresponding to SNR for all the 802 standards within the frequency band are presented.
 The BER and FER curves are illustrated Figure 30.